-Washington Redskins offensive coordinator Kyle Shanahan spoke to the media on Wednesday about Robert Griffin III chances of playing on Sunday.
+Washington Redskins offensive coordinator Kyle Shanahan spoke to the media after practice on Thursday, and discussed rookie quarterback Robert Griffin III.

 Griffin suffered a sprain of his lateral collateral ligament in his right knee during the Redskins victory last Sunday over the Baltimore Ravens.
 The injury forced Griffin to leave the game, and fellow rookie quarterback Kirk Cousins replaced him.